Sorry for the flurry of recipe posts but I had some deadlines to meet. I’m entering some Halloween recipe contests.

 Yield: 12 pumpkin cakes

-1. Preheat oven to 350F.
-Combine the sugar, oil, pumpkin and eggs in a large mixing bowl.
+- Preheat oven to 350°F. In a mixing bowl of a stand mixer, combine sugar, oil, pumpkin and eggs.
 In a separate bowl, whisk together flour, baking powder, baking soda, cinnamon.
 Add flour mixture to the wet mixture and mix on high speed for about 5 minutes until batter is smooth and no clumps of flour remain.

-2. Grease cupcake pumpkin molds.
+- Grease pumpkin pan.
 Spoon batter into each mold until about 1/2 full.
-Add one heaping teaspoon of Nutella into the middle of each mold.
-Spoon more batter into each cupcake liner so that the Nutella is covered and cupcake molds are about 2/3 full.
+Add 2 teaspoons of Nutella into the middle of each mold.
+Spoon more batter into each mold so that the Nutella is covered and molds are about 2/3 full.

-3. Bake in preheated oven for approximately 15-20 minutes or until tops are firm and a toothpick inserted on the side comes out clean.
-If you insert it where the Nutella is, only melted Nutella should cling to the toothpick and not uncooked batter crumbs.
+- Bake in preheated oven for approximately 15-20 minutes or until toothpick inserted on the side comes out clean.
+If you insert it where the Nutella is, only melted Nutella should cling to the toothpick and not uncooked batter.

-4. After cakes have cooled, use ready made green icing to pipe leaves on top.
+- After cakes have cooled, use green icing to pipe leaves on top.
 Decorate jack-o-lantern faces with edible black pen.